Protocol Maths

 how many bins could we possibly have?

-Taking the smallest possible value of bin step() which is 1 basis point, we can solve this as follows:
+Taking the smallest possible value of bin step(s) which is 1 basis point, we can solve this as follows:

 Bin Indexing